ApeWorX/silverback/docs/userguides/development.md

 ## Project structure

-There are 3 suggested ways to structure your project:
+There are 3 suggested ways to structure your project.
+In the root directory of your project:

-1. Create a `bot.py` file in the root directory of your project.
+1. Create a `bot.py` file.
 This is the simplest way to define your bot project.

-2. Create a `bots/` folder in the root directory of your project.
+2. Create a `bots/` folder.
 Then develop bots in this folder as separate scripts (Do not include a __init__.py file).

 3. Create a `bot/` folder with a `__init__.py` file that will include the instantiation of your `SilverbackApp()` object.